-The District's net position increased \$1.9 million, 3.9 percent, from 2018 to 2019.
-The majority of the increase is due to an increase in cash and investments.
-The District had positive cash flows from operations in 2019, after factoring in debt service principal and interest payments of \$1.4 million.
-Rates had minor impact on the net position as the latest rate increase went into effect May 1, 2019 after approval by the Board on April 17, 2019.
-There was no rate increase in 2018.
+The District's net position increased \$2.7 million or 5.3 percent, from 2019 to 2020.
+The majority of the increase is due to an increase in net accounts receivables, cash and investments and all operating expense categories ending the year under budget.
+The District had positive cash flows from operations in 2020, after factoring in debt service principal and interest payments of \$1.4 million.
+Rates also had an impact on the net position as a rate increase went into effect May 1, 2019 after approval by the Board on April 17, 2019.
+A second rate increase went into effect on June 1, 2020.